 But the more you do, the more you control what’s happening in your life.
 The more you schedule, the fewer things can come into your life.
-And when you reach the point where you have no empty space left in your life, how could you enjoy new experiences?
+And when you reach the point where you have no empty space left in your life, how can you enjoy new experiences?

 That’s what I’ve been asking myself lately and it feels wrong to have everything under control.

 I know what I’m doing, I know what I’ve done, and I know what I’m about to do.
 So, what’s unexplored and I want to explore?
-I don’t know, but at the same time I don’t open the doors of my life.
+I don’t know, but at the same time, I don’t open the doors of my life.

 “When you’re about to speed, stop!” is what I’m saying to myself when I’m going fully-focused towards a specific direction.